 New Frontiers in Learning’s College Readiness Experience is a summer program for students that are interested in preparing for the rigors of college life.
 Students participate in small group activities and discussions to develop skills through a curriculum that focuses on preparing them for the transition to college and young adult life.
-Throughout each three week session, students will work on skills specific to being a successful college student.
+Throughout each two week session, students will work on skills specific to being a successful college student.

 College Readiness Skills